USTLibraries/Discovery-Loader-Widget/README.md

 Use the summon.js and summon.css files

+Uses the same DIV tag structure as the Primo DIV.
+See example-summon.html for documentation.

 ## Primo Search

 New!
 May 2017!
 Now Primo Search boxes are supported!

+New!
+June 2017!
+Now Primo Journal Title Search boxes are supported!

+Coming Late Summer 2017: course reserve searches and some additional CSS enhancements.

 Just use primo.js and primo.css files

 Uses the same DIV tag structure as before so switching to Primo from Summon (or vice versa) is easy!
-(More documentation coming soon)
+See example-primo.html for documentation.

 ## Installation